aaltonewmedia/learn.newmedia.dog/content/courses/computational-art-and-design/final-project/index.md

 - Väre, LQ Lobby
 - Learning Centre, Lobby

+### Fill in the requirements for your work

+If you want to show your work in the exhibition, please submit requiremnets for your work [in MyCourses](https://mycourses.aalto.fi/mod/assign/view.php?id=1111345&forceview=1).

 ### Winter Demo Day 2023

-You can also present or show your work during one day as well at the Aalto Media Lab Demo Day
+You can also present or show your work during one day as well at the Aalto Media Lab Demo Day.
+[Fill in the registration form](https://docs.google.com/forms/d/e/1FAIpQLScNiSdtNJPM0DDRLPgh0RXZrCx99WhK5p8fexa3xEdIfw5jBw/viewform).